What can we improve?

 EIB_Value(IPS_GetParent($_IPS['VARIABLE']), $_IPS['VALUE']);

 For each desired device that should be changeable, the corresponding variable must be linked to this action script.
 This must be done in the configuration of the respective variable.
 To do this, the variable must be double-clicked.
 The selection of the action script is located in the "Profile settings" area.
-The script just created must be selected here.
-A suitable profile (e.g. ~Temperature) should also be selected via "Custom Profile".
+Here, the script just created must be selected.
+In addition, a suitable profile (e.g. ~temperature) should be selected via "Own profile".

 variable-profile

-The last step can be repeated as often as desired.
-It is only necessary to create the script once with the above content.
+The last step can be repeated as often as needed.
+It is only necessary to create the script once with the above mentioned content

 Due to the many setting options and linked addresses, shutters cannot be added via the configurator.